Predicting fixed-sample test decisions enables anytime-valid inference: Results

-We suggest $\gamma=0.95$ as a reasonable default value, which leads to around a 20\% saving in samples used when the null hypothesis is false for the typical examples we consider (see Section 5 in the Supplementary Materials).
-To allow for sequential monitoring without inflating false positives, the procedure uses a slightly more conservative rejection region that the classical test.
-This guarantees that the Type I error remains at or below that for the original fixed-sample test.
-The practical cost of this conservatism in terms of power is minimal, on the order of a 0.5\% loss in power for typical settings.
+Section 5 of the SM discuss the controlling of the Type I error which follow from rejecting the null hypothesis at sample size $n$ if ever $Q_n\geq \gamma$.
+The $\gamma$ is calculated based on the choice of Type I error at the maximal sample size.
+Denote this by $\wt$.
+For an overall anytime valid test to have Type I error $\alpha$ we need $\wt<\alpha$ and the reasonable default choice is $0.95\alpha$.
+With the choice of $\alpha$ and $\wt$ the $\gamma$ threshold can be calculated using Monte carlo methods.
+This choice of $\wt$ with $\alpha=0.05$ leads to around a 20\% saving in samples used when the null hypothesis is false for the typical examples we consider (see Section 6 of the SM).
+To allow for sequential monitoring without inflating false positives, the procedure uses a slightly more conservative rejection region than the classical test, i.e. $\wt<\alpha$.
+The practical cost of this conservatism in terms of power is minimal, to the order of a 0.5\% loss in power for typical settings.
 Any such small loss in sensitivity can be recovered by a minor increase in the maximum sample size, around 2\% for the typical examples we consider.
 Importantly, these additional observations are only required if the experiment reaches the planned end of the original test without stopping.
-Formal definitions and calculations are given in Section 5 of the Supplementary Materials.
+Formal definitions and calculations are given in Section 6 of the SM.